jakobzhao/geog458/readme.md

 - **Labs:** Wednesdays 12:30 AM to 4:20 PM PST at SMI 401

-`Both lectures and labs are held in person, masks are highly recommended to protect everyone, especially those whose personal or household situation makes them more vulnerable`
+`Both lectures and labs are held in person, masks are highly recommended to protect everyone, especially those whose personal or household situation makes them more vulnerable.`

 **Personnel:**